MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 2. Wait for the object to be discovered.
 If it was newly added or created, allow up to 15 minutes.

-3. Certain special objects are excluded from performance history.
-See the fine print on the sub-topic for the object type – for example, volumes that don't use the Cluster Shared Volume (CSV) filesystem are excluded, as documented on [Performance history for volumes](performance-history-for-volumes.md).
+3. Certain special objects are excluded from performance history – for example, volumes that don't use the Cluster Shared Volume (CSV) filesystem.
+Check the sub-topic for the object type, like [Performance history for volumes](performance-history-for-volumes.md), for the fine print.

 4. If the problem persists, open PowerShell as Administrator and run the `Get-ClusterPerf` cmdlet.
 The cmdlet includes troubleshooting logic to identify common problems, such as if the ClusterPerformanceHistory volume is missing, and provides remediation instructions.